 - Final (Finalists’ Concert) 25 minutes.
 (Saturday evening)

-It is imperative for Competitors to keep to these time limits.
-Competitors may be stopped and/or disqualified if the time limit for the particular round is exceeded.
+It is imperative that Competitors keep to these time limits.
+Failure to do so may mean that a Competitor is stopped and/or disqualified if the time limit for the particular round is exceeded.

-5. Competitors must bring with them three copies of a score including accompaniment of each piece of music to be performed during each round of the Competition.
-The relevant copies must be handed-in to the administration desk of the Routh Concert Hall for the Adjudicators' use on the day of the Competitor's first performance (not before) and the day of each subsequent performance.
+5. Competitors selected for the Preliminary Round must bring with them three photocopies of a score, including accompaniment, of each piece of music to be performed during each round of the Competition.
+Whilst facilities for photocopying are available at Routh Concert Hall, copies must be paid for in advance in cash at a rate of £0.05p per page.
+The relevant copies must be handed in to the administration desk of Routh Concert Hall for the Adjudicators' use on the day of the Competitor's first performance (not before) and on the day of any subsequent performance.
 For the avoidance of doubt, it is the Competitor’s personal responsibility to ensure that there is no infringement of copyright in the submission and/or use of any photocopy.

-9. Competitors who wish to have the facility of an official accompanist provided for no charge in the Preliminary Round must indicate that request on the Application Form and also then arrange with their allocated accompanist any rehearsal times.
-Should the competitor reach the Semi-Final and Final round they must make their own financial arrangement with their allocated accompanist.
+9. Competitors who wish to have the facility of an official accompanist provided at no charge must indicate that request on the Application Form and arrange with their allocated accompanist any rehearsal times.

-11. Competitors will be advised shortly after the closing date whether they have been accepted and the date and time of their performance in the Preliminary Round.
-Similarly, shortly after the end of the Preliminary Round, competitors will be informed of those through to the Semi-Final round.
-The playing order of competitors for all the rounds will be determined by the Competition Administrator whose decision shall be final.
+11. Competitors will be advised shortly after the closing date whether they have been selected for Preliminary Round and the date and time of their performance.
+Similarly, shortly after the end of the Semi-Final Round, competitors will be informed of those through to the Final Round.
+The playing order of competitors for both the live rounds will be determined by the Competition Administrator whose decision shall be final.

-12. There is an entry fee for applicants of £50.
-This should be paid online via the Application Form direct to the BIMC bank account (Sort Code 30-63-94 and Account Number 30002260) as part of the application process.
+12. There is an entry fee for applicants of £75.
+This should be paid online via the Application Form or, in the event of difficulty, payment can be made directly to the BIMC bank account (Sort Code 30-63-94) and Account Number 30002260).

 13. Competitors and their accompanists will be accommodated without charge for the duration of the competition mainly in ensuite rooms at Bromsgrove School, providing a request is made in the Application Form.
 They will also be provided with meals.
-They may arrive during the day before they are due to play in the first round (see Rules 14 & 15).
-Once eliminated competitors will be able to stay until the following morning after their elimination when they will be expected to leave by 10.00 hours unless they have booked to take part in a professional development session which has not already taken place or otherwise by agreement with the Competition Administrator.
+They may arrive during the day before they are due to play in the Semi-Final Round (see Rules 14 & 15).
+If eliminated, competitors will be able to stay until the following morning after their elimination when they will be expected to leave by 10.00 hours unless otherwise by agreed with the Competition Administrator.

-14. Competitors must arrive between the hours of 11.00 and 20.00 hours and at least 2 hours before their allocated performance time.
-If they arrive on a competition day, they must notify their arrival at the administration desk in the entrance vestibule of the Routh Concert Hall.
+14. Competitors must arrive between the hours of 09.00 and 20.00 hours and at least two hours before their allocated performance time.
+If they arrive on a competition day, they must give notice of their arrival at the administration desk in the entrance vestibule of the Routh Concert Hall.